MoserMichael/jscriptparse/PYXTUT.md

        ==
     </td>
     <td>
+       Requires both argument to be of equal type.
-       checks if numberic value of first argument is equal to the numeric value of the second argument You can also compare with none.
+       For numbers: checks if numberic value of first argument is equal to the numeric value of the second argument.
+       For strings: checks if two strings are equal.
+       Any other type: checks if two variables refer to the same value.
+       You can also compare with none.
     </td>
   </tr>